AI4SCR/ai4bmr-datasets/README.md

 - Python >= 3.10
 - R >= 4.4.1

 To install R, please visit the [R project website](https://www.r-project.org/) and follow the installation instructions for your operating system.
+Alternatively, you can install R using conda.

 ### Environment Setup